 The <VideoClicks> element provides URIs for clickthroughs, clicktracking, and custom clicks and is available for Linear Ads in both the InLine and Wrapper formats.
-Both InLine and Wrapper formats offer the ClickTracking and CustomClick elements, but only the InLine Linear Ad offers the ClickThrough element.
+Both InLine and Wrapper formats offer the ClickThrough, ClickTracking and CustomClick elements.
 These elements are defined in the following sections.

 Player Support Required

-Required in Response No
+Required in No

+Response

 Parent Linear in both the InLine and Wrapper format

 Bounded 0-1

-Sub-elements ClickThrough ClickTracking CustomClick
+Sub-elements ClickThrough

+ClickTracking

+CustomClick